iotaledger/iota-wiki/docs/learn/about-iota/data-transfer.md

 ## Data Usage

 A huge amount of applications and use cases can profit from this combination of free, secure and fast data and value transport which can be found in all industries.
-Read more about IOTA Data use cases here: <link>
+Read more about IOTA Data use cases here: (link to content)